bloominstituteoftechnology/LambdaMUD-Project/README.md

 ## Client Frontend
 * Create a new GitHub respository using the technology of your choice
-* Implement user registration and logins via server API calls
+* Implement user registration and login via calls to the server API
+  * Store the response token for subsequent API requests
 * Create a game view for a logged in user
   * Make an `init` request upon loading game view to receive the player's starting location and unique `id`
   * Subscribe to the pusher channel named `p-channel-<player_id>` and bind to `broadcast` events